MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Get-NonRemovableAppsPolicy.md

 PS> Get-NonRemovableAppsPolicy -Path ".\wim\image.wim"
 ```

-This command gets information about app packages loaded into an offline operating system image which
+This command gets information about app packages loaded into an offline operating system image that
 have been previously configured as non-removable.

 ## PARAMETERS